 Terry Mohajir serves as UCF’s Vice President and Director of Athletics, where he has demonstrated exceptional leadership in hiring championship-caliber coaches, securing funding for state-of-the-art facilities, and establishing resources that enable UCF’s student-athletes to thrive both on and off the field.
-Under his leadership, UCF guarantees job placement or graduate school admission for every graduating student-athlete – an unparalleled commitment in today’s collegiate athletics landscape.
+Under his leadership, UCF guarantees job placement or graduate school admission for every graduating student-athlete, an unparalleled commitment in today’s collegiate athletics landscape.

 Mohajir (pronounced mo-HAH-zure) joined UCF Athletics on Feb.
 9, 2021, following eight years as Arkansas State University’s Vice Chancellor for Intercollegiate Athletics.
 Before Arkansas State, he held leadership roles at Kansas, Florida Atlantic, and Missouri-Kansas City, leaving a legacy of success at every stop.
 He has also served on numerous committees, including the College Football Playoff Selection Committee.
+Mohajir was also recently named to the Greater Orlando Sports Commission’s Executive Board of Directors, further strengthening his leadership presence within the region’s sports landscape.

 Since joining UCF, Mohajir has overseen significant milestones, including the department’s historic transition into the Big 12 Conference in 2023-24, solidifying the Knights’ place among national powerhouses.